Weavings . . .

 The pieces below are woven using a technique where the warp threads are dyed before putting them on the loom.
 This creates a feathered affect where the colors blend into each other.
-Most pieces are 70 to 72" in length and 16" to 20" in width.

 Click here for some images of the process.

 Mists at Dawn